TomWayne98/RohlikTestProject/README.md

-# TomWayne - Rohlik Test Project
+# Info

 Simple app used as showcase of my variation of MVVM architecture.

 App consists of two screens.
-First allows you to fetch a random dog picture from API via Retrofit.
-Second screen allows you to scroll through all the fetched pictures.
+1. First allows you to fetch a random dog picture from API via Retrofit.
+2. Second screen allows you to scroll through all the fetched pictures.

+## Description
 App consist of several modules.
-Some of them are newly created ("homescreen", "db" and "app") and some of them are buildings blocks used in my other apps ("ui", "architecture", "core").
+Some of them are newly created (**homescreen**, **db** and **app**) and some of them are buildings blocks used in my other apps (**ui**, **architecture** and **core**).
 These modules contains common stuff used for building android apps with MVVM architecture.
 For that reason there are methods which are not used in this specific app.

-Tech stack:
+## Tech stack:
-Kotlin,
-Koin,
-Jetpack,
-Room,
-Retrofit
-Gradle Kotlin DSL,
+Kotlin, Koin, Jetpack, Room, Retrofit Gradle Kotlin DSL, Coroutines, Navigation...
-Coroutines,
-Navigation...

-Modules:
+## Modules:

+#### App:
-App: Contains DI
+Contains DI
+#### Homescreen:
-Homescreen: Contains the activities, fragments, viewmodels and repos used in the app
+Contains the activities, fragments, viewmodels and repos used in the app
+#### DB:
-DB: Contains all SQL DB stuff used in app
+Contains all SQL DB stuff used in app

+#### UI:
-UI: commonly used extensions, views and all the other UI related stuff
+Commonly used extensions, views and all the other UI related stuff
+#### Architecture:
-Architecture: Base classes for activities, fragments, viewmodels etc. Containing the basic logic such as proper lifecycle handling
+Base classes for activities, fragments, viewmodels etc. Containing the basic logic such as proper lifecycle handling.
+#### Core:
-Core: Contains all the interfaces necessary for DI and bunch of extensions used across the whole app
+Contains all the interfaces necessary for DI and bunch of extensions used across the whole app.

+#### BuildSrc:
-BuildSrc: Contains files necessary for Kotlin DSL
+Contains files necessary for Kotlin DSL